AntoniVeznev/User-Management-Application/README.md

 IMPORTANT for DB connection:

 1).
 Check out "application.yml" file for database information.
 I put there my DB username: root; DB password: 1234;
 2).
-Put your "username" and "password" for the DB in application.yml file.
+Put your "username" and your "password" for the DB in application.yml file.

 ## REST API endpoints: